Tuscan Hill Towns

 At a Glance

 ▲▲▲ Siena Red-brick hilltop city known for its pageantry, Palio horse race, and a stunning traffic-free main square — great anytime but best after dark.
+It's also a fine home base for exploring the Tuscan countryside with a driving tour of the Crete Senesi.

 ▲▲ Volterra Just far enough off the beaten path, surrounded by thick walls and hilly scenery, with a long Etruscan history and unusually interesting sightseeing for a small town.